atarazana/gramola-operator/ABSTRACT.md

 - **events**: Quarkus simple API
 - **events-database**: PostgreSQL 10 Database

 The operator deploys all the components, creates tables, Ingress rules or OpenShift Routes, etc. it also upgrades the database schema and migrates data if needed...
-BUT it's just a sample operator to, somewhat, openn your eyes to the possibilies the Operator Framework offers...
+BUT it's just a sample operator to, somewhat, open your eyes to the possibilities the Operator Framework offers...

 Here you have a screenshot showing the end result and ultimate goal of the operator.